 Apart from his staff work, Lawrence’s reportage, commentary, essays, criticism, and reviews have appeared in The New York Times, Business Week, TIME, The Washington Quarterly, World Policy Journal, The Globalist, The Nation, Asian Art News,and numerous other publications.
-He is now the foreign affairs columnist at Salon and a contributing commentator at The Fiscal Times.
+He is now foreign affairs columnist at The Nation.
 He makes frequent television and radio appearances.

 J.APAN: A REINTERPRETATION, Lawrence’s second book, won a second O.P.C.
 Award, for best book on foreign affairs.
 Reinterpretation also won the Kiriyama Book Prize and was a New York Times Notable Book; it remains in print.
 Pantheon brought out Somebody Else’s Century: East and West in a Post-Western World in 2010.
 It is a meditation on Lawrence’s many years’ living and working in the non-West.

 Time No Longer: Americans After the American Century, Lawrence’s most recent book, was published by Yale University Press in 2013.
 It was No. 4 on The Globalist’s list of Top 10 Books and won honorable mention at the Los Angeles Book Festival.
-A Russian translation is due in late-2015.
+A Russian translation came out in 2015.